bukomp/exove-2023/README.md

 5. To test the tasks, enter **`npm run test`**.

 ## Postinstall Script README
-This postinstall script is designed to simplify the setup process for our application by automating the installation and configuration of a MySQL database within a Docker container.
+This postinstall script is designed to simplify the setup process for my application by automating the installation and configuration of a MySQL database within a Docker container.
 The script serves the following purposes:

 1. **Check for Docker installation**: The script first checks if Docker is installed on your system.
 If not, it displays a message indicating that Docker is not installed.